 Health and safety requirements for SI field activities are provided in the APP (Appendix E).
-Field personnel will wear Level D personal protective equipment, which will be PFAS-free.
+Field personnel will wear PFC-free Level D personal protective equipment.
 Detailed job hazard analyses identifying the physical, chemical, and biological hazards that may be encountered at the site and the associated mitigation methods are presented in the APP.

 All on-site personnel who may be exposed to hazardous conditions will be required to meet training requirements identified in Federal Regulation 29 CFR 1910.120 (HAZWOPER).
 At least two personnel trained in first aid and cardiopulmonary resuscitation (CPR) will be onsite during field activities.
-Training certificates for personnel (HAZWOPER 40-hour training; current HAZWOPER 8-hour refresher training; and first aid/CPR) will be maintained onsite by the Field Operations Lead.
+Training certificates for personnel (HAZWOPER 40-hour training; current HAZWOPER 8-hour refresher training; and first aid/CPR) will be maintained onsite by the Field Manager.